wp-valkyrie/valkyrie/README.md

 ### Module dependencies
 New Modules can have dependencies of other modules.
 The Module will only load if all dependencies can be resolved.
-`_CORE_` represents all main WP-Core Modules and as long as you are using any of its functions, it is highly recommended to be dependent on it.
+`_CORE_` represents all main Valkyrie-Modules and as long as you are using any of its functions, it is highly recommended to be dependent on it.
 ```php
 new class('%MODULE_NAME%', 10, ['_CORE_', 'foo', 'bar']) extends Module{